tufts-ml/single-hospital-count-forecasting/README.md

 Welcome!

-This repository hosts code and datasets related to a collaborative research project between researchers in the Department of Computer Science at Tufts University and at Tufts Medical Center.
+This repository hosts code and datasets related to forecasting counts of resource utilization at a single hospital site, given a past time-series history of counts at that site.
+This code might be a start to help answering questions like: "How many people will be admitted on each day for the next two weeks?
+How many beds will be in use?"
+This is a collaborative research project between researchers in the Department of Computer Science at Tufts University and at Tufts Medical Center.

 See our manuscript (to be posted soon!):